The web address for the Southwest mobile site is: mobile.southwest.com.

 The checkin confirmation screen on your mobile device will display the boarding group and position below each Passenger's name.

-Currently, mobile boarding passes are available to single passenger itineraries in select cities.
 If you qualify for a mobile boarding pass you will be able to choose how to receive it during the final step of the checkin process.
-There you will be able to choose whether to receive your boarding pass via e-mail, text or view your boarding pass on your mobile device.
+There you will be able to choose whether to receive your boarding pass via email, text or view your boarding pass on your mobile device.
 If you choose to text or view your mobile boarding pass, we recommend you tap the button to save it to your device for quick access when going through security and boarding the plane.
 For additional information about mobile boarding passes, check out our Frequently Asked Questions.

 Once you have checked in for your flight via our mobile site or app, proceed to the airport and go to the nearest self-service kiosk (where available) to print your boarding pass.
 The system will recognize that you have already checked in for your flight, so you will need to request a reprint of your boarding pass.
 The boarding pass will reflect the boarding group that was indicated on the checkin confirmation screen on your mobile device.
 You may also get your boarding pass at the Ticket Counter, Skycap Podium (where available), or online at southwest.com.

 Yes, however, the mobile checkin process will check in all Passengers included on the reservation.
 Unlike online checkin at southwest.com, there is not an option to check in one Passenger at a time.
-If you wish to check in a single Passenger traveling in a multiple-passenger reservation, please do so at southwest.com.
-Multiple passenger itineraries are not eligible for mobile boarding passes at this time.
+If you wish to check in a single Passenger traveling in a multi-passenger reservation, please do so at southwest.com.

-NOTE: If one of the Passengers traveling on a multiple-passenger reservation does not qualify for online checkin (i.e., age-restricted, military, group, etc.), the other Passengers who do qualify will be able to check in.
-Checkin eligibility information will be available for you to view via the mobile site and app.
+NOTE: If one of the Passengers traveling on a multi-passenger reservation does not qualify for online checkin (i.e., age-restricted, military, group, etc.), the other Passengers who do qualify will be able to check in and retrieve their own boarding passes if their Rapid Rewards(r) number is associated with the trip and they are logged into the Southwest.com app on their phone.

 The mobile site and app checkin process will check in all Passengers who have not yet checked in and will re-display the boarding group that was previously assigned to the Passenger(s) who have checked in.